Understanding Crowd Behavior for Better Crowd Control

 Understanding Crowd Behavior Is Crucial for Professionals

 That’s where thorough staff training comes in.
-Ensure this training includes the dynamics of crowd behavior and the warning signs of an emerging incident.
+Ensure this training includes the dynamics of crowd behavior and knowing how to spot the warning signs of an emerging incident.

 Include not only your security personnel but your management team, volunteers, etc. Everyone involved in working, planning, or running your event should go into the experience fully trained.